Fair Enough? A map of the current limitations of the requirements to have fair algorithms: Sensitive attributes choice

 In general, we can say that there are high level principles requiring non-discrimination with respect to several dimensions and some more specific legislation regulating single domains and/or single sensitive attributes (such as gender or ``race''), but besides that, there is ambiguity regarding what individual characteristics should be considered as protected or sensitive.

-Namely, we can summarise by formulating the following: \begin{ambiguity}[Protected groups] Given a specific phenomenon, what are the groups of people that we should consider as \textbf{protected}, and with respect to which we therefore have to take care of assessing and avoiding any unjust discrimination? \end{ambiguity}
+We can summarise the above with the following: \begin{openpoint}[Identification of protected groups] Given a specific phenomenon, what are the groups of people that we should consider as \textbf{protected}, and with respect to which we therefore have to take care of assessing and avoiding any unjust discrimination? \end{openpoint}

+It is important to point to the \citetalias{EqualityAct} as a noteworthy exception, that explicitly list a set of protected characteristics (namely: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation) and addresses them within an organic framework of anti-discrimination legislation.